alaniousman/Dice-Example/README.md

 # Dice-Example

-Some code to simulate different dice types.
+Simple Java code that rolls dice of any type (e.g., D6, D20).
+How to Run

+    Compile: javac Main.java
+    Run: java Main
+    Enter dice type when prompted (e.g., 6 for D6).

+Made by Alaniousman.